 No, what actually makes remote workers different are two things: Their increased need to communicate successfully and their need to work self-directed.
 Good interview questions will not only assess your candidates' skills relative to the job assignment but also to their capabilities with respect to these two key considerations.

 One thing that everyone who goes from working in-house to working remotely inevitably comments on is just how much "business" actually gets transacted over the metaphorical water cooler.
-Teams actually get a lot done in the break room, standing around waiting for the elevator and the like - during those chance, random encounters in the office.
+Onboarding remote hires and successfully integrating them into your team can feel overwhelming.
+In-house teams actually get a lot done in the break room, standing around waiting for the elevator and the like - during those chance, random encounters in the office.

 Absent those happenstance meetings, your remote employees must be good communicators who are clear, concise and adept via text, email, phone and Skype - whatever it takes.
 What's more, they must be self-motivated to maintain ongoing conversations with their coworkers as is appropriate, without your having to step in.